-The Birth Injury Lawyers Group represents families like yours to help them seek financial support for the damages they face.
+The Illinois Birth Asphyxia Attorneys at the Birth Injury Lawyers Group represent families like yours to help them seek financial support for the damages they face.
 A Springfield birth asphyxia lawyer from our firm can help you recover compensation for your infant’s medical bills, pain and suffering, and more.

 Contact us today for a free case assessment with our team.
 You can reach us at (800) 222-9529.

 For a free legal consultation, call 1-800-222-9529

 Reasons to Hire a Springfield Birth Asphyxia Lawyer from Our Firm